-Surficial deposits of the map area are composed of six formations: DeForest, Noah Creek, Peoria, Sheldon Creek, Wolf Creek, and Alburnett formations as well as unnamed erosion surface sediments.
+Surficial deposits of the map area are composed of seven formations: DeForest, Dows, Noah Creek, Peoria, Sheldon Creek, Wolf Creek, and Alburnett formations as well as unnamed erosion surface sediments.
 Hudson age deposits associated with fine-grained alluvial, organic and colluvial sediments include the DeForest Formation which is subdivided into the Camp Creek, Roberts Creek, Gunder, Corrington, Flack and Woden members.
+The Dows Formation consists of upland glacial deposits and is subdivided into the Alden, Lake Mills, Morgan and Pilot Knob Members.
 The Noah Creek Formation includes coarse sand and gravel associated with outwash from the Des Moines Lobe.
 The Noah Creek Formation 2 includes coarse to finer grained fluvial deposits associated with local stream and river valleys.
 Unnamed erosion surface sediments consist of reworked till and slopewash deposits associated with periglacial activity during the Wisconsin ice advance.
-Areas of Peoria Formation eolian materials are present west of the Shell Rock river valley as well as stringers on the IES surface.
+Areas of Peoria Formation eolian materials are present along the Elk Creek and Winnebago River valleys as well as stringers on the IES surface.
 Eolian materials may also be intermittently present mantling most other mapping units, and are more abundant near stream valleys.
 Sheldon Creek Formation glacial deposits are undifferentiated and occur in northwest and north-central Iowa.
 The full extent of these deposits is still not fully understood.
 Pre-Illinoian glacial deposits in Iowa consist of two formations: the younger Wolf Creek Formation and the Alburnett Formation.
 The Wolf Creek is divided into the Winthrop, Aurora and Hickory Hills members (oldest to youngest).
 The Alburnett Formation consists of several "undifferentiated" members.

 Two bedrock mapping units (Devonian Shell Rock and Lithograph City formations) are exposed as outcrop in the map area.
-Bedrock outcrops occur along the Shell Rock River, with some exposures along Beaver Creek in the southeast part of the quadrangle.
+Bedrock outcrops occur along the Winnebago River, with some exposures along Willow Creek in the southwest part of the quadrangle.
 Middle and lower Upper Devonian carbonate rocks of shallow-marine origin comprise the bedrock strata in the mapping area.
 The strata form the upper part of a thick Devonian carbonate succession within the northern portion of the Iowa Basin.
 The bedrock strata in the map area are carbonates of Cedar Valley Group; they vary between limestone and dolomite with minor shale.
 Bedrock is subdivided into the Shell Rock and Lithograph City formations, and is dominated by the Shell Rock Formation.
 The Shell Rock Formation is characterized by fossiliferous and stromatoporoid-rich carbonates.
-The underlying Lithograph City Formation, typically composed of laminated lithographic and sublithographic limestone and dolomite, occurs along the Shell Rock River and in a subsurface valley in the western part of the quad.
+The underlying Lithograph City Formation is typically composed of laminated lithographic and sublithographic limestone and dolomite.
 In areas covered by thicker deposits of glacial sediments the bedrock formation distribution is known soley from water well cutting samples.